 Go for Smiles Instead of Screams

 For a more family friendly display, focus on decorations that will make people say “Aww” instead of screaming with fear.
 Stick with lighthearted versions of Halloween icons like pumpkins, skeletons, witches and ghosts.
-Even the Grim Reaper can be cute with the right expression.
+Go extra cute with sweet pet decor dressed in their Halloween finest.

 Use Halloween Projectors Inside & Out